Albert Speer: Imprisonment

 Much of Speer's energy was dedicated to keeping fit, both physically and mentally, during his long confinement.
 Spandau had a large enclosed yard where inmates were allocated plots of land for gardening.
 Speer created an elaborate garden complete with lawns, flower beds, shrubbery, and fruit trees.
-To make his daily walks around the garden more engaging Speer embarked on an imaginary trip around the globe.
-Carefully measuring distance travelled each day, he mapped distances to the real-world geography.
+To make his daily walks around the garden more engaging, Speer embarked on an imaginary trip around the globe.
+Speer started his “walk” from Berlin and went eastward across the entirety of Eurasia, crossed the Bering Strait into Alaska and then traveled south down the west coast of North America.
+Carefully measuring distance travelled each day, he mapped distances to real-world geography.
 He had walked more than 30,000 km, ending his sentence near Guadalajara, Mexico.
 Speer also read, studied architectural journals, and brushed up on English and French.
 In his writings, Speer claimed to have finished five thousand books while in prison.
 His sentence of twenty years amounted to 7,305 days, which only allotted one and a half days per book.

 Speer's supporters maintained calls for his release.
 Among those who pledged support for his sentence to be commuted were Charles de Gaulle and US diplomat George Wildman Ball.
 Willy Brandt was an advocate of his release, putting an end to the de-Nazification proceedings against him, which could have caused his property to be confiscated.
 Speer's efforts for an early release came to naught.
 The Soviet Union, having demanded a death sentence at trial, was unwilling to entertain a reduced sentence.
 Speer served a full term and was released at midnight on 1 October 1966.